All courses will meet virtually at the times scheduled below unless the course is noted as asynchronous or to be determined.

 EDU575 Classroom Management (3)

-Asynchronous course starting June 26.
+Asynchronous course starting June 23 and ending August 31.

-EDU581 Methods and Practice in Elementary Education (3)
+EDU581 Methods and Practice Elementary Education (3)

-EDU582 Methods & Practice in Moderate Disabilities (3)
+EDU582 Methods and Practice: Moderate Disabilites (3)

 EDU604 Philosophy, Ethics, and Teaching in Schools (3)